WHAT WE DO (AND WHY)

 Billions of poor and low-income people are underserved and deprived of choices.
 They lack security and access to basic services, and do not have sufficient opportunities to be productive.
 Not one single solution or approach will change their circumstances.

 The governments of the poorest countries always play a critical role, and in certain situations, philanthropic interventions are the most appropriate starting point.
-However, HRSV believes that financially viable businesses, led by socially-minded entrepreneurs, are well positioned to achieve self-sustained, large scale and long term social impact.
+However, HRSV believes that financially viable businesses, led by socially-minded entrepreneurs, are well positioned to achieve self-sustained and long term social impact.

 If successful, these businesses offer underserved people opportunities for jobs and income, and a choice of services and products that improve the quality of their lives.